kensnyder/react-create-use-store/README.md

 ## Features

-1. Instead of reducers or observables, define action functions
+1. Instead of reducers or observables, define simple action functions with no boilerplate
 1. Store actions are easily testable
 1. Stores can respond to component lifecycle events including unmount (e.g. to abort fetching data)
-1. Stores can persist data
 1. A store can be used by one component or many components
 1. Stores are included by only the components that need them
+1. Stores can persist data even if all consumers unmount
 1. Stores allow for natural code splitting
-1. Less than 1kb gzipped
+1. Less than 3kb gzipped

 ## Example usage